-- (1) This charge applies to vacant rateable land categorised for rating purposes as Residential and situated within the urban area in which a Domestic Waste Management Service is able to be provided - (2) Each habitable premise is entitled to one approved mobile waste bin service per week and one fortnightly collection of recyclable material and one fortnightly collection of green waste for each Urban Domestic Waste Management Service Charge.
+- (1) This charge applies to vacant rateable land categorised for rating purposes as Residential and situated within the urban area in which a Domestic Waste Management Service is able to be provided - (2) Each habitable premises is entitled to one approved mobile waste bin service per week and one fortnightly collection of recyclable material and one fortnightly collection of green waste for each Urban Domestic Waste Management Service Charge.

-For 2020/2021 Council proposes to levy the following charges on assessments categorised for rating purposes as Residential or Farmland and situated within the rural area to which a Domestic Waste Management Service is able to be provided.
+For 2022/2023 Council proposes to levy the following charges on rateable parcels of land categorised forrating purposes as Residential or Farmland and situated within the rural area to which a Domestic Waste Management Service is available.